WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 I Will Be Staying Out As Late As I Can So I Dont Have To Deal With Her Shit For Longer Than Necessary, When I Get Back I Will Clean Any Of My Plates Which Are Less Than Satisfactory And Then I Shall Be Going To Bed, Because I Know She Will Not Be Providing Me With Any Necessities

 Not Being Able To Feel Hatred For Anyone Is Possibly The Only Thing Keeping Me Sane In This House As It Would be Easier To Hate Her And Break Shit

+I Came Downstairs To clean TheK8tcgen But Shes Already Done It So Im Gonna Cook For My Brother

+Im Here Trying To Mind My Own Business And She Comes Down Stairs And Immediately Starts A Fight Shouting, Complaining Talking About How Hard Cleaning Is For Her (Not For Any reason, Shes Just a Narcissist)

+Shes Still Shouting
+Apparently My Bag Being Next To Me Is A Huuuuge Mess And The Kitchen I Haven't Cleaned Yet (Or Abandoned) Is The Worst Crime Imaginable

+Shes Gonna Suffer
+And Im Gonna Laugh
+All She Does Is Care About Herself And Try To Make My Life A Misery So All I'll Do Is Return The Favour